 1 Physical exercise.

-As we have seen cortisol is a fight-flight flight hormone, so one of the best ways to get it out of your system is through physical activity.
+Cortisol is a fight-flight flight hormone, so one of the best ways to get it out of your system is through physical activity.
 Go for a run, or just run up and down the stairs at work.

-2 Meditation and mindfulness.
+2. Meditation and mindfulness

 A recent study proved what we have always known: being in nature is great for reducing stress levels.
 The Japanese call walking in the forest, Forest Bathing, or Shinrin Yoku.
 It seems that trees actually give out organic compounds which help support our immune systems.